Transforming Agricultural Land into Rainforest Habitat – NightWings

 The success of NightWings Rainforest project relies on the support of committed people & organisations focused on restoring these complex and dynamic biodiverse systems.

-The owner is committed to this land being a refuge for fruit bats in particular, including a bat rescue centre.
+Annie Schoenberger, owner and founder of NightWings, is committed to this land being a refuge for fruit bats in particular, including a bat rescue centre.
 Once reforestation is complete NightWings will apply for Nature Refuge status for permanent protection.

-Projects like NightWings provide hundreds of kilometers of corridors from the headlands to the mangroves, offering wildlife a chance to thrive again in this very unique area of Australia.
+Projects like NightWings provide hundreds of kilometres of corridors from the headlands to the mangroves, offering wildlife a chance to thrive again in this very unique area of Australia.

 HELP PROTECT WILDLIFE and PRESERVE RAINFORESTS FOREVER – DONATE NOW!